davrot/pytorch-sbs/network/README.md

-1. Compile the desired CPP_* version
+0. Modify the .env file according your system

-2. Make a symbolic link or copy the folder such it has the name CPP
+1. Compile the desired c++ modules